amitshekhariitbhu/Fast-Android-Networking/README.md

 Android Networking Library supports:

-* All type of HTTP/HTTPS request like GET,POST,etc
+* Android Networking Library supports all type of HTTP/HTTPS request like GET,POST,etc
-* Downloading any type of file
+* Android Networking Library supports downloading any type of file
-* Uploading any type of file (supports multipart upload)
+* Android Networking Library supports uploading any type of file (supports multipart upload)
-* Cancelling a request
+* Android Networking Library supports cancelling a request
-* Setting priority to any request (LOW, MEDIUM, HIGH, IMMEDIATE)
+* Android Networking Library supports setting priority to any request (LOW, MEDIUM, HIGH, IMMEDIATE)

 As it uses [OkHttp](http://square.github.io/okhttp/) as a networking layer, it supports:

-* HTTP/2 support allows all requests to the same host to share a socket
+* Android Networking Library supports HTTP/2 support allows all requests to the same host to share a socket
-* Connection pooling reduces request latency (if HTTP/2 isn’t available)
+* Android Networking Library uses connection pooling which reduces request latency (if HTTP/2 isn’t available)
 * Transparent GZIP shrinks download sizes
-* Response caching avoids the network completely for repeat requests
+* Android Networking Library supports response caching which avoids the network completely for repeat requests

 ### Why this library :
 * Recent removal of HttpClient in Android Marshmallow(Android M) made other networking library obsolete.